Pure Rubbish: Early years (1995–2000)

 Following the hiatus, the band made up for the lost time by gigging heavily around Texas in 1997 opening for many national acts.
 A friendship with the members of Nashville Pussy resulted in Pure Rubbish opening for the band the following year on a summer east coast tour.
 (Derek and Evan could only tour in the summer due to still being in school) While in New York City, the band met with A&R executive Tom Zutaut (who signed Guns N' Roses) which was the first time the band had any sort of major label interest.
 The band also released their first independent record Heavy Trash Day 7-inch EP / Tape in 1998 on Willie's own One Hit Records imprint.
 Morgan Thompson left the band later in 1998 and was replaced by Mike McWilliams on bass and Allan "Al G." Nelson on guitar.
 Both Mike and Al G. were from the recently transplanted Houston to Austin punk band Teen Cool.
-At this point Pure Rubbish had generated a minor buzz around the east coast and did another east coast tour in June and July 1999.
+At this point Pure Rubbish had generated a minor buzz and did another east coast tour in June and July 1999.
 The band booked a recording session with producer Daniel Rey (Ramones, Misfits) in New York City while in town.
 The tour went well but a few months afterwards Al G. parted ways with the band.
 Later that year, the Daniel Rey recording session was released as the "Tejas Waste" CD EP, the band's second independent record also released on One Hit Records.

 In early 2000, Pure Rubbish attended that year's South By Southwest festival and met (current Motörhead and future Pure Rubbish manager) Todd Singerman at one of the festival's shows that included both Motörhead and Nashville Pussy on the bill.
 March 2000 saw Jarrett "JT Trash" Gardner added to the band on guitar for the departed Al G. The meeting with Todd Singerman resulted in a June midwest tour with Pure Rubbish opening for the bands Motörhead, Nashville Pussy, and the Supersuckers.
 The tour was the highest profile appearance for the band at that point.

 Pure Rubbish headed out on their first west coast tour in July and August.
 On the first date of the tour in Los Angeles, Todd Singerman brought A&R coordinator Scott Givens of Ozzy Osbourne's Divine Recordings out to see the band.
 On the strength of that show, Pure Rubbish was courted by Divine.
 The rest of the tour was a success with Lemmy from Motörhead.
 Around this time, Willie Dunivan passed the lead vocal duties to his son Derek who at 15 assumed the frontman role for the band.